 Security and compliance are front and center for many organizations going in to 2018, and beyond.
-But you know that, and we don’t need to convince you! (that’s why you’re here, right?)
+But you know that – we don’t need to convince you!

-We live in an always-on world, and we’re all a part of it!
-The IS027001 security standard is one of many standards that exist to bring order to the layers and layers of technology that otherwise run rampant about our lives.
-With regards to ISO 27001 compliance, we have good news: Though achieving official compliance will require an official certification audit and will require some real work, getting ready for it is a rather straightforward process, and Device42 makes it a lot easier, tracking risk owners across your entire IT inventory!
+We live in an always-on world, and we’re all a part of it.
+The IS027001 security standard is one of many standards that exist to bring order to the layers of technology that otherwise run rampant about our lives.
+With regards to ISO 27001 compliance, we have good news: Though achieving official compliance requires a certification audit some real work, getting ready for it is a rather straightforward process.
+Device42 makes it a lot easier, too, tracking risk owners across your entire IT inventory!

 What is ISO 27001?